KasperKnop/XRD/03 VR Development/README.md

 ## 5. Interactable Events

 Create a gun that can shoot balls!
-The gun should have an XR Grab Interactable component, so that you can grab it and use the “Activated” interactable events to shoot the ball.
+The gun should have an XR Grab Interactable component, so that you can grab it and use the “Activated” interactable events to shoot the balls.

 ![launcher](https://github.com/KasperKnop/XRD/blob/main/03%20VR%20Development/img/5.png)